-- 4.1 Sandwell Council is committed to celebrating and promoting the rich and diverse backgrounds and cultures of its employees and residents across all six towns in the Borough and embedding equality in all that it does. - 4.2 Sandwell Council is committed to driving improvement with regards to its EDI agenda.
-Under section 149 of the Equality Act 2010, Public Sector Equality Duty (PSED), a public authority must, in the exercise of its functions, have due regard to the need to-
+4.1 Sandwell Council is committed to celebrating and promoting the rich and diverse backgrounds and cultures of its employees and residents across all six towns in the Borough and embedding equality in all that it does.

-- eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 4.3 The council's ambition is to not only meet these obligations but exceed them through the work that will be carried out by Sandwell's Equalities Commission. - 4.4 Following the LGA Peer Group Review recommendation to review the council's Equality Policy 2011, an officer working group was established and reviewed the policy.
-The review included benchmarking various policies from other local authorities (LAs), considering best practice and guidance from external orginisations, namely the LGA and ACAS. - 4.5 The views and the thoughts of the recognised Trade Unions were also canvassed and considered in the preparation of the revised Equality Policy.
-Officers also engaged with the West Midlands Local Authority Equality Network which is a cross collaboration of approximately 14 LAs. - 4.6 From the benchmarking exercise undertaken, the LAs which were successful and proactive in their EDI agendas had implemented the roadmap methodology of LGA EFLG to help design and deliver their EDI policy and strategies. - 4.7 The benchmarking exercise also considered alternative equality policies, including from other local authorities.
+- 4.2 Sandwell Council is committed to driving improvement with regards to its EDI agenda.
+Under section 149 of the Equality Act 2010, Public Sector Equality Duty (PSED), a public authority must, in the exercise of its functions, have due regard to the need to- - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 4.3 The council's ambition is to not only meet these obligations but exceed them through the work that will be carried out by Sandwell's Equalities Commission that was established in November 2019. - 4.4 The LGA Peer Challenge Review recommended a review of the council's Equality Policy.
+This recommendation was progressed by an officer working group that has now completed a review of the policy, benchmarking against other local authorities, best practice across the sector and guidance from external organisations, including the LGA and ACAS. - 4.5 Wider consultation on the proposed policy has been undertaken with recognised Trade Unions. - 4.6 From the benchmarking exercise undertaken, it was evident that local authorities that were successful and proactive in their EDI agendas had implemented the roadmap methodology of Equality Framework Local Government to help design and deliver their EDI policy and strategies. - 4.7 The benchmarking exercise also considered alternative equality policies, including from other local authorities.
 The Equality Policy template as recommended by ACAS formed the basis of the proposed Sandwell Equality, Diversity and Inclusion Policy 2022.
 The purpose of the policy is to provide equality, fairness and respect for all in our employment.
 The new policy specifically clarifies eight equality commitments.